eliotmatrva/realTimeBusTracker/README.md

 # realTimeBusTracker

 <h2>Project Description</h2>
 This web app gets the current locations of all Massachusetts Bay Transit Authority ("MBTA") buses, then plots them on a map.
-The map updates every 15 seconds.
 General features:
 1. MBTA bus locations refreshed every 15 seconds.
 2. Buses are color coded, and the included legend provides the bus IDs for each color.